 Liu wasn’t tucked away during the parade.
 In fact, the fact that he stood on the podium along with Kim during the parade was taken by many North Korea observers and analysts as an attempt by the regime to highlight that all was well between Pyongyang and Beijing.
 Liu’s presence on the podium was unmistakable: he was the lone man in a western suit and tie, surrounded by a Kim’s usual coterie of KPA generals (who made sure their many medals of valor were seen at this event).

 For observers of North Korean military hardware, a widely broadcast parade such as this one provided a unique opportunity to take a look at the normally closed-off country’s equipment.
-The KPA paraded TELs carrying the KN-08/Hwasong-13 inter-continental ballistic missile, the country’s most advanced long-range ballistic missile.
+The KPA paraded TELs carrying the KN-08/Hwasong-13 inter-continental ballistic missile, the country’s most advanced and as-yet untested long-range ballistic missiles that resemble SS-N-18 Vysota variant.
 Also on display were some of the older systems, including the Nodong, Musudan, and Scud-C missile systems.
-The KPA even put on display submarine-launched ballistic missiles, including its SS-N-18 Vysota variant.

 The October 10 festivities in North Korea are also notable for what they didn’t include: any ballistic missile or satellite launches.
 Leading up to Saturday, most experts didn’t expect that we would see a major launch of any sort, but it is still notable that Pyongyang chose to abstain from a missile launch on this anniversary.
 North Korea’s ballistic missile launches generally correlate to significant dates and occasions; they are also used to express the North’s frustration with South Korea and the United States.